araobp/godot-virtual-showroom/README.md

 ## Projects (Proof of the impression)

-Remake the following project with Godot: https://github.com/araobp/virtual-showroom
+Remake the following project with Godot: https://github.com/araobp/virtual-showroom, but with neither RaspberryPi nor RAG/sqlite-vec.

 Note: "gemini_api_key_env.txt" file (Gemini API key value) is ignored by .gitignore.
 You have to add the file.